HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 While the diagram can look very complex; it is methodologically sound as we can build out an approach using a set of common archetypes.
 There is a flow of planned -> scheduled -> performed activities that implementers can follow to build processes and software around.
 This serves as a way to drive data collection (for prospective and retrospective use cases) and it provides a broad scope for current and future use cases.

 # Alignment between the CDISC Operational Data Model (ODM) and the FHIR SoA Model
-The CDISC Operational Data Model (ODM) structure is one popular model for representing planned activities in CTMS systems - it is a common way for exchanging data and metadata between data management systems.
-A primer on the ODM can be found as part of the specification [CDISC-ODM](cdisc-odm.html) - links to the CDISC site can be found on that page.
+The CDISC Operational Data Model (ODM) structure is one popular model for representing planned activities in a Clinical Trial Management System (CTMS).
+It is a common way for exchanging data and metadata between data management systems.
+A primer on the ODM can be found as part of the specification [CDISC-ODM](cdisc-odm.html).
+Links to the CDISC site can be found on that page.

-Having a standard alignment between the ODM and FHIR enables rapid and reproducible builds using standardised interfaces; each EHR system can reuse the study design as built as part of study start up activities by the Study Builder.
-There will need to be some augmentation of the process to make best use of transportable concepts (eg test codes, procedure codes, etc) but this forms a core model for implementation.
+Having a standard alignment between the ODM and FHIR enables rapid and reproducible systme builds using standardised interfaces.
+Each EHR system can reuse the study design as built as part of study start up activities by the Study Builder.
+There will need to be some augmentation of the process to make best use of transportable concepts (e.g., test codes, procedure codes, etc.) but this forms a core model for implementation.

 The following considerations have been adopted:
 * Map _Protocol_ to _PlanDefinition_
 * Map _StudyEvent_ to _PlanDefinition_
 * Map _FormDef_ to _ActivityDefinition_

-These are high level mappings; when we create the _PlanDefinition_ and _ActivityDefinition_ we use business identifiers that transcribe to the corresponding Object Identifiers (OIDs) from the ODM elements.
-This will be valuable for reconciling study elements, but it is important to stress that there's never going to be a complete overlap as the use cases are quite different - however, there will be a shared labelling between the platforms that can be built upon.
+These are high level mappings.
+When we create the _PlanDefinition_ and _ActivityDefinition_ we use business identifiers that transcribe to the corresponding Object Identifiers (OIDs) from the ODM elements.
+This will be valuable for reconciling study elements.
+It is important to stress that there will never going to be a complete overlap as their respecitve use cases differ.
+Shared labelling between the model platforms can be built.